Where Do I Start if I am interested in buying or selling an existing franchise?

 Do not be reluctant to use some of the same reasons you entered into a franchise to exit your franchise, e.g., brand recognition, customer loyalty.
 These are assets that can be utilized, not only as a buyer of a franchise but as a seller.
 Do not be afraid to use them as a tool for selling your business.
 If you believe your franchisor may make exiting the franchise difficult, you should consult with your attorney.
-If you do not have an attorney that you are comfortable working with, please speak to one of our expert attorneys at Antonoplos & Associated at (202)803-5676.

 2. Gather Documentation